Stand in front of the mirror, what do you see?

 Imagine looking in the mirror and seeing something completely different from what others see.
 For some people, this is an everyday reality.
 Body dysmorphia is a disorder that distorts one's perception of oneself to the point of significantly affecting daily life.

-Although it may seem like a dead end, there is a way to improe your discomfort with hypnosis.
+Although it may seem like a dead end, there is a way to improve your discomfort with hypnosis.
 This approach offers a window into mental wellness and self-acceptance.

 Read on to discover how hypnosis can be a powerful tool for those seeking to break free from body dysmorphia, and start on a path of self-acceptance and love.